emelia.io alternatives

 Best for: All-in-one database + sequencer

 vs Enrow: Apollo is the all-in-one; Enrow is the data layer.
-On email, Apollo's no-rollover credits push its effective rate to about $0.033 per valid — roughly double Enrow's Start rate — with per-seat fees stacking on top, where Enrow charges no seat fee and rolls Pro and Scale credits over.
-On phones, Enrow's $0.35 buys a documented EU direct dial found in real time; Apollo's 8-credit mobiles come from a stored, US-leaning database, which a live send exposes.
+Enrow charges no seat fee, rolls Pro and Scale credits over, and its $0.35 valid phone is a documented EU direct dial found live — where Apollo's 8-credit mobiles come from a stored, US-leaning database a live send exposes.

 The pick if you want to search, find, verify and send from one place.